Backstreet Boys: 2015–2020: Las Vegas residency and DNA

-2021–present: DNA World Tour and A Very Backstreet Christmas
+2021–present: A Very Backstreet Christmas and Millennium 2.0

-With their tour postponed due to the pandemic, the Backstreet Boys started working on their first Christmas album in March 2021.
+The Backstreet Boys started working on their first Christmas album in March 2021.
 On July 12, they officially announced their return to Las Vegas for a holiday residency scheduled for November and December 2021.
 On August 14, Carter revealed that they had finished recording the album and had done a photo shoot for the album cover.
-Unfortunately, due to the pandemic the album failed to meet the deadline to finish production, forcing them to reschedule the album release to late 2022 and cancel their 2021 holiday residency.

-Backstreet Boys resumed their DNA tour in April 2022 in North America and will finish in May 2023 in South Africa.
-On February 23, 2022, the group announced their return to Las Vegas with four shows to kick off the DNA world tour.
+Due to the pandemic, the album was rescheduled for release in late 2022 and the group canceled their 2021 holiday residency.
+Backstreet Boys resumed their DNA tour in April 2022 in North America and finished in May 2023 in South Africa.

-On June 24, 2022, American luxury carmaker Lincoln teamed up with Backstreet Boys to hold a virtual concert from Philadelphia to WeChat (Weixin) users mostly in China, which was broadcast by Tencent's WeChat channel.
-A total of 44.2 million viewers watched the live broadcast, and 25.5 million cheers were received during the performance, according to Tencent.
-This marked the third-highest attendance for live-stream concerts on the WeChat channel and the highest audience record for such by international artists.
-The day after the show aired, the online hashtag of the group's 1997 hit "As Long As You Love Me" trended No. 1 on China's Twitter-like platform Weibo.

-On July 27, the group took part in Dave & Jimmy's Celebrity Softball Classic in Columbus, Ohio, for charity benefitting On Our Sleeves, the movement for children’s mental health, powered by behavioral health experts at Nationwide Children’s Hospital.

-In October 2022, the group released their first holiday album A Very Backstreet Christmas.
+In October 2022, the group released their first holiday album, A Very Backstreet Christmas.
 It reached number 17 on the US Billboard 200 charts and number 1 on the Billboard Holiday charts.
-The first single from the album, "Last Christmas", hit number 1 on the Billboard AC charts, and the second single "Christmas in New York" reached number 19.
+The first single from the album, "Last Christmas," hit number 1 on the Billboard AC charts, and the second single, "Christmas in New York," reached number 19.
+Following sexual assault allegations against Nick Carter, several appearances and publicity campaigns for the release were canceled, including the planned ABC television special, A Very Backstreet Holiday.
+Carter has since filed a defamation lawsuit for $2.5 million.
+In August 2024, court documents were made public which revealed that Carter claimed that Melissa Schuman's lawsuit against Carter cost the Backstreet Boys a seven-figure deal.
+On December 4, 2024, the band performed for the Christmas tree lighting at Christmas in Rockefeller Center live on NBC.

+On February 12, 2025, the band announced a nine-show residency titled Into the Millennium at Sphere in the Las Vegas Valley.
+On February 14, three more dates were announced, bringing the total to twelve shows in July and August 2025.
+The group also announced that they would be releasing an expanded reissue of their third studio album Millennium as Millennium 2.0 on July 11, 2025, to celebrate its 25th anniversary.
+The release includes the new single, "Hey".
+Since the announcement, nine more dates have been added to the residency, making it a total of 21 shows.